syncfusion/blazor-docs/src/charts/range-selector/getting-started.md

 ## Populate Range Navigator with Data

-To bind data for the Range Navigator component, you can assign a `IEnumerable` object to the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorSeries.html#Syncfusion_Blazor_Charts_RangeNavigatorSeries_DataSource) property.
+To bind the data for the Range Navigator component, assign a `IEnumerable` object to the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorSeries.html#Syncfusion_Blazor_Charts_RangeNavigatorSeries_DataSource) property.
 It can also be provided as an instance of the [`DataManager`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html).

 ```csharp
 @code {